-The Head of Department/Dean will not allow Theses to be processed to viva without a completed and fully signed copy of the Laboratory Clearance Form (CF2014v3).
+The Dean will not allow a thesis to be processed to viva without a completed and fully signed copy of the Laboratory Clearance Form.

-The following procedures are to be followed by anyone completing laboratory research work in the School of Pharmaceutical Sciences from undergraduates involved in projects to major research groups.
+The following procedures are to be followed by everyone performing laboratory research work in the School of Pharmaceutical Sciences.